A legendary drive to Arthur's Pass in NZ

-Arthur's Pass is a mountain pass at an elevation of 739 m (2,425 ft) above the sea level, located in the South Island of New Zealand.
+Arthur's Pass is a mountain pass at an elevation of 739m (2,425ft) above sea level, located in the South Island of New Zealand.

 The pass is located on the boundary between the West Coast and Canterbury regions, within the Arthurs Pass National Park, the major national park in the center of the South Island, New Zealand.

 Who is Arthur's Pass named after?

 The pass derives its name from Sir Arthur Dudley Dobson (1841–1934), who guided the initial group of Europeans through the pass in 1864.

 Where was Arthur's Pass built?